worldwalker2000/JS-Voxel-Engine/README.md

 # JS Voxel Engine

-This is a simple Voxel Engine made using java script and webgl.
+This is a simple Voxel Engine made using Javascript and webgl.